-In all most all the cases of copper overload, additional copper supplements will not be beneficial.
+In the cases of copper overload, additional copper supplements may not be beneficial.

 Supplements cannot cure or protect anybody from any disease.
 Supplements can only slightly help you recover faster/better.
 These can also improve your immunity to a certain level.
 Do not avoid medical advice even if you are taking enough supplements.